 No prior access arrangements

 - LUCID EXACT – Computerised program to test reading speed, writing speed, typing speed plus single word reading, reading comprehension.
 This test takes approximately 40 minutes.
+EXACT is an online program which can be accessed remotely, which means that students who are learning remotely and/or cannot attend the small group assessments that will take place from mid September on, will be able to be assessed for access arrangements during this period.

 Existing prior access arrangements